 View looking east above Green Mountain Reservoir

-After the landing and takeoff, John pointed the turbo Skylane aircraft to the south where we flew over Green Mountain Reservoir, Dillon Reservoir and Breckenridge.
-With his dead reckoning and pilot age skills, John was able to identify Mosquito Pass with a 13,781-foot peak to the north of us and a 14,036 foot peak to the south of us.
+After the landing and takeoff, John pointed the Turbo Skylane aircraft to the south where we flew over Green Mountain Reservoir, Dillon Reservoir and Breckenridge.
+With his dead reckoning and pilot age skills, John was able to identify Mosquito Pass with a 13,781 ft peak to the north of us and a 14,036 foot peak to the south of us.

 Mosquito Pass, Colorado